Common Name(s): Jarrah

-Endgrain: Diffuse-porous; medium pores arranged in diagonal rows; exclusively solitary; tyloses common; growth rings indistinct; rays not visible without lens; parenchyma vasicentric.
+Endgrain: Diffuse-porous; large pores arranged in diagonal rows, few; exclusively solitary; tyloses common; growth rings indistinct; narrow rays not visible without lens, spacing normal; parenchyma vasicentric.

 Rot Resistance: Jarrah is rated as very durable regarding decay resistance, and it is also quite resistant to insect attack.